-Skip to main content
+Skip to content

-Creativity is defined by Arts Council England as
+Arts Council England defines creativity as

-“the process through which people apply their knowledge, skill, and intuition to imagine, conceive, express, or make something that wasn’t there before”.
+the process through which people apply their knowledge, skill, and intuition to imagine, conceive, express, or make something that wasn’t there before”.

 This definition captures how transformative creativity can be for organisations and individuals alike: it enables us to envision new possibilities and transform them into reality.